dm2912/catproof_keyboard/README.md

 # catproof_keyboard
 quick script to turn keyboard off to kittenproof

-In Ubuntu or Ubuntu derivatives
+In Ubuntu or Ubuntu derivatives with X11 window manager

 Copy keyboard.sh and the two image files to the location of your choice